club-organizers/club-organizers.github.io/index.md

 * "I think that a club member count could be a useful addition" -A UH Club Founder
 * "The site works well on desktop, but a more responsive mobile layout with better spacing and touch-friendly buttons would make it easier to browse on phones."
 Rei's friend
 * "It would be great to have a way to bookmark or save clubs for later so I can come back to them easily."
 Rei's friend
+*  "I think adding a review feature where people in clubs could write what they think, maybe could be more interactive" -UH Student

 ## Contact Us
 [Rei](https://reifukuzawa.github.io)